 When it comes to styling shelves for our home decor, many assume that the only decorative objects to use on shelves are books, vases, plants, family photos, artwork and small decorative accessories.
-These are standard shelf styling items, but I know of a few more that you may not have thought of.
+These are standard shelf styling items, but I know of a few more of which you may not have thought.

 Decorative Edge Trim For Shelves

 Adding shelf trim falls into the decorating category I call the “little details“.
 These details when decorating a home can make a big difference.
 They are not really needed, but can make something look so much better.

 This shelf styling tip is my favorite easy trick.

 Adding a decorative element on the outer edges of shelves can make a boring bookcase or shelving unit come to life.